watermarkhu/watermarkhu.github.io/_posts/2020-11-09-opensurfacesim.md

 ![Google's Sycamore quantum processor](https://storage.googleapis.com/gweb-uniblog-publish-prod/images/Sycamore-Rainbow-cropped.max-1000x1000.jpg "Google's Sycamore processor with which Google had (controversially) achieved quantum supremacy used the surface code for quantum error correction.")

-## opensurfacesim
+## Qsurface

 Initially, the simulator's focus was to visualize each step of the decoding process of the [*Union-Find*](https://arxiv.org/pdf/1709.06218.pdf) decoder.
 This is a relatively new decoder that offers fast decoding at the cost of slightly decreased fidelity compared to the standard [*Minimum-Weight Perfect Matching* (MWPM)](https://arxiv.org/abs/quant-ph/0110143) decoder.
 I was determined that the fidelity could be improved.
 By studying the decoding process using the simulator, we developed a modification that is now dubbed the *Union-Find Node-Suspension* decoder.
 You can read more about decoders in my [thesis](https://www.researchgate.net/publication/344163215_Quasilinear_Time_Decoding_Algorithm_for_Topological_Codes_with_High_Error_Threshold) or in the paper (link updated when published).

 After receiving the grant, I realized that the simulator's modularity is a prime objective and started working on restructuring and rewriting the codebase.
-As of today, *opensurfacesim* is designed to modularize three core aspects of a surface code simulation:
+As of today, Qsurface is designed to modularize three core aspects of a surface code simulation:

 1. The surface code
 2. The error model